SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Bullous pemphigoid is an autoimmune disorder that occurs when the body's immune system attacks and destroys healthy body tissue by mistake.
 Specifically, the immune system attacks the proteins that attach the top layer of skin (epidermis) to the bottom layer of skin.

-This disorder usually occurs in older persons and is rare in young people.
+This disorder usually occurs in older people and is rare in young people.
 Symptoms come and go.
 The condition often goes away within 5 years.

 In some cases, the condition is triggered by a medicine.